ciurmilt/xes/README.md

 The tag have a R2(Cloudflare R2)'s download address , If your cloudflare speed is fast , Please download to R2.

-If you don't know your R2 speed , please cleck [This](https://xsvoice.top/s)
+If you don't know your R2 speed , please cleck [This](https://xsvoice.top/s) .
+Will download a 300MB file.

 # A SYSTEM